Chickpea ‘Tuna’ Salad

 Instructions

-• Rinse and drain chickpeas, reserving about 2 tablespoons of the liquid from the can.
-In a large bowl, combine chickpeas and reserved liquid.
-Use a potato masher to mash the chickpeas to your desired consistency.
-Add celery and shallots and fold until incorporated.
+• Rinse and drain the chickpeas, reserving about 2 tablespoons of the liquid from the can.
+In a large bowl, combine the chickpeas and reserved liquid.
+Use a potato masher or a fork to mash the chickpeas to your desired consistency.
+Add celery and shallots, folding them together until incorporated.

 Nutrition